Risk-averse Fair Multi-class Classification: Abstract

 \section{Abstract}

-We develop a new classification framework based on the theory of coherent risk measures and systemic risk.
-The proposed approach is suitable for multi-class problems when the data is noisy, scarce (relative to the dimension of the problem), and the labeling might be unreliable.
-In the first part of our paper, we provide the foundation of the use of systemic risk models and show how to apply it in the context of linear and kernel-based multi-class problems.
-More advanced formulation via a system-theoretic approach with non-linear aggregation is proposed, which leads to a two-stage stochastic programming problem.
+We develop a new multi-class classification framework based on the theory of coherent risk measures and systemic risk.
+The proposed approach is suitable for problems when the data is noisy, corrupted, or scarce relative to the dimension of the problem.
+The paper provides the foundation of models using systemic risk and their application in the context of linear and kernel-based multi-class problems.
+A system-theoretic approach with non-linear aggregation of contextual risk is proposed, which leads to a two-stage stochastic programming problem.
 A risk-averse regularized decomposition method is designed to solve the problem.
-We use a popular multi-class method as a benchmark in the performance analysis of the proposed classification methods.
-We illustrate our ideas by proposing several generalization of that method by the use of coherent measures of risk.
-The viability of the proposed risk-averse methods are supported theoretically and numerically.
-Additionally, we demonstrate that the application of systemic risk measures facilitates enforcing fairness in classification.
-Analysis and experiments regarding the fairness of the proposed models are carefully conducted.
-For all methods, our numerical experiments demonstrate that they are robust in the presence of unreliable training data and perform better on unknown data than the methods minimizing expected classification errors.
+The computational effort grows linearly with the number of points in the data set.
+We use a popular multi-class method to construct a risk-averse counterpart methods and to serves as a benchmark of the performance of the new methods.
+We demonstrate that the application of the proposed framework provides robustness with respect to changes in the probability distributions involved arising from noisy or corrupted data, mislabeling, or other.
+Furthermore, we show how to use the systemic measures of risk to enforce equal opportunity fairness at the same time.
+Analysis and experiments regarding the fairness of the proposed models are carefully conducted and benchmarked to recent methods designed to address robustness and fairness simultaneously.
+Our experiments demonstrate that the proposed risk-averse classification methods are robust in the presence of unreliable training data and perform better on unknown data than the methods minimizing an expected loss function of classification errors.
 Furthermore, the performance improves when the number of classes increases.